SepKfr/Fine_grained_Gaussian_Process_Forcasting/README.md

 python data_loader.py --expt_name traffic
 ```

+After running the above python script, a csv file containing the traffic dataset is created.
+In order to generate csv files regarding our other dataset, simply change the expt_name to the desired datatset.
+You can choose from {traffic, electricity, air_quality, solar, watershed}.

 ## How to run:
 ```
 Command line arguments:
-exp_name: str  # the name of the dataset model_name:str # name of the end-to-end forecasting model (for saving model purpose) attn_type:str # the type of the attention model (ATA, autofomer, informer, conv_attn) denoising:bool # whether to use denoising gp:bool # whether to use our proposed GP noise model seed:int # random seed value cuda:str # which GPU
+exp_name: str  the name of the dataset model_name:str  name of the end-to-end forecasting model (for saving model purpose) attn_type:str  the type of the attention model (ATA, autofomer, informer, conv_attn) denoising:bool  whether to use denoising gp:bool  whether to use our proposed GP noise model seed:int  random seed value cuda:str  which GPU

 # one example
 python train.py --exp_name traffic --model_name ATA_gp --attn_type ATA --denoising True --gp True --seed 4293 --cuda cuda:0